-Cape Town - The Proteas have been fined for maintaining a slow over-rate during the first one-day international against England at Headingley in Leeds on Wednesday.
+Cape Town - The Proteas have been fined for maintaining a slow over-rate during their victory in the opening game of the ODI series against India at Kanpur on Sunday.

-Andy Pycroft of the elite panel of ICC match referees imposed the fine after AB de Villiers’s men were ruled to be one over short of their target when time allowances were taken into consideration.
+Chris Broad of the Emirates Elite Panel of ICC Match Referees imposed the fine after AB de Villiers’ men were ruled to be two overs short of their target when time allowances were taken into consideration.

-In accordance with Article 2.5.1 of the ICC code of conduct for players and player support Personnel, which relates to minor over-rate offences, players are fined 10 percent of their match fees for every over their side fails to bowl in the allotted time, with the captain fined double that amount.
+In accordance with Article 2.5.1 of the ICC Code of Conduct for Players and Players Support Personnel, which relates to minor over-rate offences, players are fined 10 percent of their match fees for every over their side fails to bowl in the allotted time, with the captain fined double that amount.

 As such, De Villiers was fined 40 percent of his match fee, while his players received 20 percent fines.

 The Proteas captain had previously been found guilty of minor over-rate offences on two occasions in the past 12 months (in Perth in November 2014 and during the 2015 Cricket World Cup), and served a one-match suspension during the first ODI against Bangladesh in July.